OP3-Halium/Documentation/README.md

 ## Note

-If you built your own halium-boot.img, it will be located at `out/target/product/oneplus3/halium-boot.img`.
+If you built your own halium-boot.img, it will be located at `out/target/product/oneplus3/halium-boot.img`.\
-There are 3 ways of flashing the boot image to your device.
+There are 3 ways of flashing the boot image to your device (choose one):
 1. Using adb (Boot into TWRP, connect usb cable and then run from your pc):
 ```
 adb push path/to/halium-boot.img /tmp/